raywoo32/HPA/README.md

 * an R Studio project on your local machine,
 * which is version controlled,
 * and shared on GitHub,
-* and contains the directory structures and files for a CRAN/Bioconductor compatible R package,
+* and contains the directory structures and files for a CRAN compatible R package,
 * and contains automated testing code,
 * and can be installed by others from GitHub using standard tools,
 * and includes this ```README``` file that explains how all of this is used.